When therefore the Pharisees had heard that Jesus made and baptized more disciples than John

 11 Wherefore he being alone, the woman of Samaria said unto him, How is it that thou being a Jew, askest drink of me, who am a woman of Samaria?
 The Jews have no dealings with the Samaritans.

-12 Jesus answered and said unto her, If thou knewest the gift of God, and who it is that saith to thee, Give me to drink, thou wouldest have asked of him, and he would have given thee living water.
+, and who it is that saith to thee, Give me to drink, thou wouldest have asked of him, and he would have given thee living water.

 13 The woman said unto him, Sir, thou hast nothing to draw with, and the well is deep; from whence then hast thou that living water?